 Snow Chains and Yosemite National Park

-Conditions dictate when chains are required at Yosemite, which makes it hard to know when you'll need them.
+Yosemite is a national park that has its own set of rules and regulations about driving and snow.
+It's hard to know when you'll need chains at Yosemite ahead of time.
 The Yosemite website strongly recommends having chains with you from November through March, but they could be needed as early as September or as late as May.

 Park regulations require that you MUST carry chains when driving in designated chain control areas, marked by a sign that says, "CHAINS REQUIRED" - even if you are driving a four-wheel-drive vehicle.